MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Connect-SPOService.md

 ### -ModernAuth

- Ensure SPO tenant administration cmdlets can connect to the service using modern TLS protocols.
+ Ensures that SharePoint Online tenant administration cmdlets can connect to the service using modern TLS protocols.

 To use it you also need to provide the AuthenticationUrl parameter.